priths7/Similar-Images-Recommender/README.md

 - matplotlib

 ## Dataset used
-For this model this [flipkart](https://www.kaggle.com/PromptCloudHQ/flipkart-products)
+For this model this [flipkart](https://www.kaggle.com/PromptCloudHQ/flipkart-products) dataset was used.